How to Become a DevOps Engineer From Scratch: Your 6-Step Guide

 1. Learn Linux

 Many DevOps tools and technologies were first developed and used in Linux environments.
-For example, popular DevOps tools, such as Docker and Kubernetes were originally developed on and for Linux systems.
+Popular DevOps tools, such as Docker and Kubernetes, were originally developed on and for Linux systems.
 They have since been adapted for use on other operating systems.
-However, Linux remains the primary platform for their development and use.
-Therefore understanding Linux will help you work with these tools more effectively.

-Plus, Linux is widely used in cloud computing environments, which is important for DevOps.
+Linux is also widely used in cloud computing environments, which is important for DevOps.
 Cloud providers such as Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure offer a wide range of services that are based on Linux.

+If you're wondering how to learn Linux for DevOps, don't worry — we've got you covered at KodeKloud.
 Our DevOps preparation course covers all the essential aspects of Linux that you need to know as a DevOps engineer.
-You'll learn how to work with the Linux Command Line Interface (CLI), and get comfortable with popular text editors like VI.
+You'll learn how to work with the Linux Command Line Interface (CLI) and get comfortable with popular text editors like VI.

 We'll also cover important topics like software installation using package managers, networking in Linux, and much more.
 By the end of the course, you'll have the right foundation to start your DevOps journey with confidence.